PhD in Germany: Funded Doctoral Programs 2026

 Can I do a PhD in Germany in English?

-Yes, absolutely — particularly in STEM fields, economics, and at international graduate schools.
-Many supervisors conduct their research groups entirely in English, and structured programs like IMPRS are designed for international participants.
-However, learning German is still highly recommended for daily life, administrative tasks, and career prospects after your PhD.
+Yes — especially in STEM fields, economics, and at international graduate schools.
+Many supervisors run their research groups entirely in English, and structured programs like IMPRS are designed for international participants.
+Learning German is still highly recommended for daily life, administrative tasks, and career prospects after your PhD.
 In humanities and social sciences (especially German literature, law, or history), the dissertation is more often written in German.

 How competitive are PhD positions in Germany?

-Competitiveness varies significantly by field, institution, and funding source.
+Competitiveness varies by field, institution, and funding source.
 Structured programs at Max Planck Institutes (IMPRS) are among the most competitive, with acceptance rates of 5–15%.
-DFG-funded positions at top universities may receive 50–200 applications.
-Individual doctorates can be less competitive if you identify a professor with available funding and a matching research interest.
-Building a relationship with a potential supervisor through conferences or research visits can significantly improve your chances.
+DFG-funded positions at top universities receive 50–200 applications.
+Individual doctorates are less competitive if you identify a professor with available funding and a matching research interest.
+Building a relationship with a potential supervisor through conferences or research visits improves your chances.

 What is the difference between a Dr. rer. nat., Dr.-Ing., and Dr. phil.?